By dentist Dr. Richard Mitchell

-It's the VitalSleep Anti-Snoring Mouthpiece.
-I'm REALLY impressed with this device, for several reasons.
+For a number of reasons to do with safety, proven results and comfort, I believe that the best anti-snoring device is the VitalSleep Anti-Snoring Mouthpiece.
+I'm impressed with this device, for several reasons.

 Click on the link below to go to their website, and get YOUR OWN anti-snoring device.

-After several years of searching, and trying out different products in my dental office, I can strongly recommend the VitalSleep mouthpiece as the best anti snoring device.
-In my view, it stands head and shoulders above all the other dental devices out there, and at the price and with the company support, it's a no-brainer.
+After several years of searching, and trying out different products in my dental office, I can strongly recommend the FDA-approved VitalSleep mouthpiece as the best anti snoring device.
+In my view, it stands head and shoulders above all the other dental devices out there, and at the price and with the company support, it's my recommended device.

 Surgical treatments for snoring are normally ONLY recommended when you have gone through ALL the non-surgical options.
 The success rate is only 50% at best, most of the methods have a significant risk of complications afterwards, and post-surgical pain is significant.
 You can read more about this at Stop Snoring Surgery.